DETAILED ACTION

 determining one or more preferences of the user based on historical information associated with the user, wherein the relevance to the user is based on the one or more preferences of the user (e.g. The prefetching may include performing a database query, a web search, an analysis of data, or other background processing.
 The prefetching may also include predicting content that the most likely to be interested in, based on weighting and/or other information in the user's profile(s).
 For example, if a prefetch is related to the mobile user's location, the portal service may search for nearby merchants, restaurants, theatres, pubs, and the like at an optional operation 156, and prioritize the results based on the user's history of content requests while near that location) (Section [0051]-[0052]).

-It would have been obvious to one of ordinary skill in the art as of the effective filing date of the claimed invention to modify the location based search results of Peng to consider user historical information for relevance, as taught by Morse, in order to achieve the predictable result of providing convenience to the user by learning what interests and habits the user has and providing results that are in line with their interests and habits.
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify the location based search results of Peng to consider user historical information for relevance, as taught by Morse, in order to achieve the predictable result of providing convenience to the user by learning what interests and habits the user has and providing results that are in line with their interests and habits.

 Claims 13 and 14 are rejected under 35 U.S.C.
 103 as being unpatentable over Peng, as applied to claim 4 above, in further view of US 8645366 B1 (“Acharya”).